spc476/a09/README.txt

 				directive, given the nature of the
 				assembler.

+			.OPT TEST LOADTESTS address

+				Set the starting address for assembling test cases.
+This directive can ONLY appear
+				outside of a .TEST directive, given the nature of the assembler.

 	.TEST ["name"]

 		Define a unit test if using the test backend.
 Any 6809 code